Without search engine optimization (SEO), fewer people see your content.

 Page Headings (H2, H3, H4, Etc.)

 Page headings create a clear content hierarchy that helps users and search engines understand how your content is organized.
-To best support readability and ensure you’re telling Google or other search engines how your page is constructed, break up content with clear H2s, H3s, etc. that mirror the user’s journey.
+To best support readability and ensure you’re telling Google or other search engines how your page is constructed, break up content with clear H2s, H3s, etc. to help the user easily scan your page.

 Keyword Choice and Placement